open-organization/open-org-distributed-work-guide/szacks-building-cohesive-remote-teams.md

 ## Effective retrospectives
 When a project reaches a milestone—or wraps up—it's generally a good idea to conduct a retrospective (or "post-mortem") to review what how the team succeeded on the project and how it may need to improve in the future.
 This involves analyze the _entire_ project process—both the "good" aspects as well as "bad."
-Teams are successful when they draw out their members' strengths while minimizing weaknesses; this process enables team members to provide feedback to their peers and for everyone to learn from one another.
+This process enables team members to provide feedback to their peers and for everyone to learn from one another.

 In a remote environment, a retrospective should be a multi-step process that looks something like this:

 - Survey
 - Review & Follow-up
 - Meet & Discuss
 - Action Items

 ### Survey
 Ask the participants to collaborate on writing questions to ask the team about the project.